benmaier/tacoma/README.md

 * networks are natively described in continuous time
 * two main native formats to describe temporal networks (`tc.edge_lists` and `tc.edge_changes`)
-* the simple portable file-format `.taco` as a standardized way to share temporal network data
+* the simple portable file-format `.taco` as a standardized way to share temporal network data (which is just the data dumped to a `.json`-file, a simple file format readable from a variety of languages)
 * easy way to simulate Gillespie (here, epidemic spreading) processes on temporal networks
 * easy framework to develop new Gillespie-simulations algorithms on temporal networks
 * multiple and simple ways to interactively visualize temporal networks